oasis-open/odata-rapid/docs/spec/rapid-pro.md

 ## Retrieving a Resource

-RAPID services support retrieving a resource using the GET operation:
+RAPID services support retrieving a resource using the GET method:

 |Template| GET {resource-path}
 | ---------- | :--------------------------------------------------- |